Skip to content

 There was one more step – I had to enable the SPI interface.

 In frameworks like Nerves, these interfaces are on by default.
 However, since I was working with Raspbian I needed to set some flags and reboot the machine.
-Now that the machines could talk over SPI, the next step (in some language ecosystems) is to starting shoving bits over the wire to registers.
+Now that the machines could talk over SPI, the next step (in some language ecosystems) is to start shoving bits over the wire to registers.

 The hard way to do this is to read the SPI and RFID reader specifications, including standards, data sheets, and registers.